-- To Understand the concepts of intelligent agents, searching, knowledge and reasoning, planning and learning in expert systems. - To Illustrate the knowledge representation and acquisition in expert systems. - To Analyze the features, tools, limitations and applications of expert systems.
+- To analyze the concepts of intelligent agents, searching, knowledge and reasoning, planning and learning in expert systems. - To illustrate the knowledge representation and acquisition in expert systems. - To analyze the features, tools, limitations and applications of expert systems.

 PO1: Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.